 Analyze Conversion Pathways with User Journey Data

 I can’t emphasize the importance of getting your hands on high-quality, segmentable user journey data when it comes to reducing friction in your website’s conversion pathways.
-This is something that PIN offers our clients.
+This is something that PIN Business Network offers our clients.

 Allow me to give you an example of how this data can be used.
 We work with a large, private higher education institution in Colorado that has a very high price point.
 The user journey length from becoming a lead to submitting an application was many months.
-By visualizing and analyzing their journey data, we identified the Financial Aid page as a key trigger point which launched users into starting an application.
+By visualizing and analyzing their journey data, we identified the Financial Aid page as a key trigger point that launched users into starting an application.
 We then consulted with the client about making this information more accessible and more prominently placed on their website.
 By doing this, we saw users getting to the Financial Aid page earlier in their journey, and thus reduced the overall length of their journey by minimizing the friction in the conversion pathway through doing some objection-handling upfront – answering questions that users had before they even knew they had them.